neverendingqs/serverless-dotenv-plugin/README.md

 #### `serverless>=3.0.0`

 `env` variables will get resolved before this plugin is initialized.
 This means `env` variables inside `serverless.yml` can **no longer** rely on this plugin to load them from dotenv files.
 See [serverless/serverless#8364](https://github.com/serverless/serverless/issues/8364) for more details on the changes made to the Serverless Framework variables engine.

+The [Serverless Framework has basic `dotenv` support built-in](https://www.serverless.com/framework/docs/environment-variables/).
+For support with more complicated workflows with `dotenv`, see [`simple-alternative-example`](https://github.com/neverendingqs/serverless-dotenv-plugin/tree/master/examples/simple-alternative-example) for details.

 ### Why doesn't the `basePath` or `path` options support Serverless variables?